PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Hmm, city?" asked the man, with shake of his head, "Ashtantis, that's a city.
 Squalipoor, Yorn, those are cities.
 This is a fish-drying village with delusions of grandeur."

 "More like delusions of glory," said Boltac as he raised his ale, not sure he liked the other man's tone.
-"You have traveled then, a trader?"
-Asked Boltac, sniffing around for a profit.
+"You have traveled then, a trader?" asked Boltac, sniffing around for a profit.

 "More of a wandering scholar," said the man.

-"What have you learned here," Boltac asked, sure that the man wasn't a scholar, but playing along anyway.
+"What have you learned here?"
+Boltac asked, sure that the man wasn't a scholar, but playing along anyway.
 "This dismal little inn serves the finest leg of lamb I have ever had."

-On cue, Asarah emerge from the kitchen and gave Boltac a withering glare.
+On cue, Asarah emerged from the kitchen and gave Boltac a withering glare.

 "You should tell her that," Boltac said.
 Asarah noticed the new customer at the bar and replaced her frown with a smile.

 "Madame, I have traveled many miles today, and all of them were in anticipation of the meal I hope to have at your establishment.
 Please, tell me you have made your incomparable lamb this evening."

 Asarah's smile widened into one of true pleasure.
 She blushed and curtsied.
-"Well, I don't know about incomparable, but we have roasted lamb tonight."
+"Well, I don't know about incomparable, but we do have roasted lamb tonight."

 "A leg if you please," said the man in black robes, "And an ale."

 "Of course, it's a pleasure to serve such a refined customer," Asarah said, and smiled at him in a way that Boltac didn't like.
 Asarah slid the man his ale and hurried back to the kitchen.

 Boltac called after her.
 "Make that two."
-Without looking back Asarah threw him a dismissive wave over her shoulder."
+Without looking back Asarah threw him a dismissive wave over her shoulder.

 For a moment, both men sat quietly with their ales.
 The man in black robes staring into space thoughtfully.
 Boltac staring at the door through which Asarah had just disappeared.
 The stranger broke the silence first.
 "What is an Eelpout?"

 "An Eelpout?
 You don't know what an Eelpout is?"